ChromaTeamUPC/ChromaVirusProject/Assets/SciFiArsenal/Sci-Fi Arsenal - ReadMe.txt

 Feedback and questions can be sent to: archanor.work@gmail.com

-Enjoying the effects?
-Please rate and review it at the Unity Asset Store page!
+If you like the particle pack, please rate and review it at the Unity Asset Store page!

 https://www.assetstore.unity3d.com/en/#!/content/20869